qibowen1/TSP-DS/README.md

 # Description
 Truck-drone coordination has emerged as a promising solution to meet the increasing demand of last-mile delivery.
-In this paper, we study the traveling salesman problem with a drone station (TSP-DS).
-In this problem, a truck transports goods to a drone station, after which the truck and drones serve customers in parallel, and the objective is to minimize the delivery makespan.
+We study the travelling salesman problem with a drone station (TSP-DS), where a truck transports goods to a drone station, after which the truck and drones serve customers in parallel, and the objective is to minimize the delivery makespan.
+Such settings generalize the parallel drone scheduling travelling salesman problem (PDSTSP).
+They arise in delivery systems where drone infrastructure has already been deployed and daily operational decisions require coordinating truck routing and drone scheduling.
-Despite its practical relevance, TSP-DS is computationally challenging and existing solution methods are limited to small-scale instances or yield inferior performance.
-For the first time, we propose a fast polynomial-time algorithm, TD-Appro, with a 12-approximation ratio.
-The key idea is to decouple TSP-DS into two well-studied problems, both of which have efficient algorithms.
-We further develop a local search-based heuristic algorithm, TD-Heur, to further improve solution quality.
-TD-Heur employs multiple complementary neighbourhood structures within a variable neighbourhood descent framework.
-In addition, we devise efficient implementation techniques to accelerate the search.
-Extensive computational experiments on 222 benchmark instances demonstrate the effectiveness of the proposed methods.
+In this paper, we first show that TSP-DS admits a decomposition framework with provable guarantees, leading to the first approximation algorithm, TD-Appro, with an approximation ratio of $5$.
+To further improve solution quality, we develop a practical heuristic search algorithm, TD-Heur, that adaptively focuses the search on the current bottleneck.
-TD-Appro quickly produces feasible solutions.
+Computational experiments demonstrate that TD-Appro quickly produces feasible solutions with quality guarantees.
-Meanwhile,  TD-Heur consistently outperforms existing approaches in solution quality.
+Meanwhile, TD-Heur achieves the best known value on 164 instances and obtains new upper bounds on 50 instances.

 <p align="center">
   <img src="https://github.com/qibowen1/TSP-DS/blob/main/TSPDS%20problem.png?raw=true"  alt="Sublime's custom image" />